Doing for Others

 |

-I love to volunteer at the Orlando Union Rescue Mission, a wonderful place that not only feeds and clothes the homeless, but also offers residential programs for people to complete their high school education, earn a diploma, and learn a trade at technical school.
-They help people get back on their feet and learn the joy of being self sufficient.
 Each Thanksgiving, Christmas, and Easter, OURM hosts a huge banquet where they feed hundreds of people who are homeless or in poverty; everyone is invited.
 They also give out clothes, shoes, hygiene items, Bibles, and much more.
 You actually have to plan way ahead to volunteer at these events, as there is a waiting list!
 What a wonderful situation.
 There are so many very generous and loving people in my town.

-Of all the participants, my favorite was an older man named Harold, who is blind and homeless.
+One Easter, of all the participants, my favorite was an older man named Harold, who is blind and homeless.
 He had just gotten out of the hospital and is diabetic.
 I was his guide for the day.
 After his foot bath and a generous foot massage with lots of salve rubbed on, he kept saying, "My feet feel so good!
 My feet have never felt so good before."
 Many of you probably know that diabetics have many problems with their feet.
 Harold left that day with a jar of my salve, new socks, and a new pair of tennis shoes.
 Everyone left happy, but I think we volunteers were the most blessed of all.

 Why not check in your town to see if there's a shelter where you can volunteer?
 You will be so glad you did.

-Of all the participants, my favorite was an older man named Harold, who is blind and homeless.
+One Easter, of all the participants, my favorite was an older man named Harold, who is blind and homeless.
 He had just gotten out of the hospital and is diabetic.
 I was his guide for the day.
 After his foot bath and a generous foot massage with lots of salve rubbed on, he kept saying, "My feet feel so good!
 My feet have never felt so good before."
 Many of you probably know that diabetics have many problems with their feet.
 Harold left that day with a jar of my salve, new socks, and a new pair of tennis shoes.
 Everyone left happy, but I think we volunteers were the most blessed of all.

 Why not check in your town to see if there's a shelter where you can volunteer?
 You will be so glad you did.